corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 A summary of crontab and some tips:

 * Use `crontab -e` to edit the crontab, which is simply a file listing scheduled jobs.
 This will open the file in `vim`.
-* Each line is a job, given by a cron expression (specifying when it should run) and then a command to run.
+* Each line is a job, consisting of a cron expression (i.e. when it should run) followed by a shell command to run.
 * Each user has their own crontab.
-It will execute as them, and in their home directory
+It will execute as them, and in their home directory.
-* An important difference between the cronjob execution and running the command yourself in bash is that the cronjob will not have run the `~/.bash_profile` file beforehand.
+* An important difference between the cronjob execution and running the command yourself in bash is that the cronjob will not have run the `~/.bash_profile` file beforehand, which sets up some important environment variables.
 * You can experiment with the meaning of cron expressions [here](https://crontab.guru/)
 * You might be wondering how to check the output of your cron jobs.
-After it runs, and you next interact with the terminal, you will see a message in the terminal saying "You have new mail".
-You can read the file it tells you about with `cat` or `tail`.
+After it runs, and you next interact with the terminal, you will see a message in the terminal saying "You have new mail" and a filepath.
+You can read the file with `cat` or `tail`.
 E.g. `cat /var/spool/mail/ec2-user`.

 We've got some requirements from the CEO:
 * A dataset should be generated every five minutes, containing earthquakes in the last hour.
 It should be displayed on the site at `/latest`. <details><summary>Hint</summary> Use the --dataset-name option mentioned in the [cliapp_reference.md](./cliapp_reference.md) to specify a dataset name of "latest".</details>
 * The same data should also be available with a dataset name containing the date and time it was generated. <details><summary>Hint</summary>Use the `date` command.
 E.g. `date +"%y"` would give you the year.</details>
 * Any datasets older than 24 hours should be automatically deleted.
 More recent ones should be kept accessible. <details><summary>Hint</summary>Use the `find` command on the folder containing the datasets.
-It has options to filter by date/time last modified, and an option to delete the files it finds.</details>
+It has options to filter by date/time last modified, and an option to delete the files it finds.
+The `DATA_FOLDER` environment variable will tell you where the datasets are stored.</details>
 <br>

 ## Part 2